The Lazy Man's Guide to Water Filtration vs. Water Purification

-Boiling is the cheapest and easiest way to purify water.
+Boiling is a cheap and easy way to purify water.
 The boiling process kills parasites, germs, and bacteria.
 Even though the general advice has been to let the water boil for up to five minutes, some recent studies show that just getting the water to boiling point is enough.

 The main advantage of boiling as a purifying water method is that it is inexpensive and can be done anywhere as long as you have a heat source.
 Also, boiled water can kill most microorganisms.

 While boiling may be the only choice when there are no other means of purifying water, the method does not totally eliminate contaminants.
 For instance, it cannot eliminate the nitrates used in fertilizers that can enter the water system and other undesirable minerals like mercury and lead found in underground natural deposits.